 The beach of Cañillos, also called El Botero, is located in the municipality of Barbate in Cádiz.
 Surrounded by mountains, with golden sands, moderate waves and a lot of wind, it has an average occupancy rate due to its isolation.
 The place is ideal for water sports and hiking.
 Its location near the Barbate River Marshes offers beautiful views of the municipality and the Tagus cliff.

-Again another beach located in the Delta de l’Ebre, in the municipality of Sant Jaume d’Enveja, is one of the longest beaches in Spain.
+Again another of the longest beaches is located in the Delta de l’Ebre, in the municipality of Sant Jaume d’Enveja, is one of the longest beaches in Spain.
 Very quiet, this naturist beach offers a shower service and parking.
 With thin and golden sand, it is surrounded by crops, lake areas and a sea of warm waters as the Mediterranean.
 In spite of being in a remote place, it has an easy access and can be reached by car.

 The ranking ends with the Norte Beach.
 Pope Luna’s Castle contemplates, from its height, the most important beach of Peñíscola, in Castellón.
 It has all kinds of services including the possibility of access for people with reduced mobility.
 This beach is usually part of the list of the best beaches in the Valencian Community thanks to its size and cleanliness.
 As a curiosity we must mention that the promenade leads to the wall and the streets that give access to the castle, where several scenes of Game of Thrones were filmed.